AidanG429/SailBot/README.md

 1. contains odrive object and initialization values
 2. setting odrive.pos will change motor position

-### transciver
+### transceiver
 1. contains arduino class which:
-2. sends messages to other transciver
+2. sends messages to other transceiver
-3. reads messages sent from other transciver
+3. reads messages sent from other transceiver

 ### windvane
 1. contains windvane class with property angle